There was once a time when warehouses only stored items for customers.

-These days, however, warehouses offer businesses of all sizes a host of distribution services.
+These days, however, warehouses offer businesses of all sizes a host of distribution services in addition to warehousing.
 Most third-party distribution warehousing companies offer order fulfillment, picking and packing, custom labeling, and other value-added services to basic product storage.

-In the Start-Up Stage
+Businesses In The Start-Up Stage

-In addition, they rarely have the experience, capital or real estate necessary to provide for adequate distribution and warehousing of products.
+In addition, they rarely have the experience, capital, or real estate necessary to provide for adequate distribution and warehousing of products.
 In these situations, a start-up partnering with an experienced 3PL is a sound decision with several benefits.
-Highly trained employees, well-maintained facilities and a solid reputation are just a few.
+Highly trained employees, well-maintained facilities, and a solid reputation are just a few.
 In addition, it allows a startup to spend their time focusing on their core competencies, instead of venturing into a business landscape they know little about.

 During Periods of Growth

 If you find that your company is experiencing a sudden growth spurt, you’ll have to scale up your warehousing and distribution as well.
 Just because you have more revenue coming in, doesn’t mean that you’ll be able to afford a new warehouse space and outfit it to suit your needs.
 Not only that, but you’ll also have to hire and train employees to run it.

-It may not make sense to use capital to buy the real estate, hire and train employees and get the new distribution center online.
+It may not make sense to use capital to buy real estate, hire and train employees, and get the new distribution center online.
 It’s similar to the situation that start-ups encounter.
 Even if the end-goal is to buy, rent, or build a dedicated warehouse and distribution center, outsourcing to a third-party distribution warehouse is a viable interim solution.

 Whether your company is in the start-up, growth, or expansion phase, carefully consider your distribution and warehousing options.
 Maintaining your own facilities and employees may be a good option for you, however, outsourcing has many advantages as well.
 It really comes down to choosing the best route for your company today, and into the future.